joshuacox/local-debian/README.md

 ### Manually

-This should be as simple as
+This should be as simple as passing an argument (release) that is equal to the distro of debian you want e.g.

 ```
-./local-jessie.sh
+./local-debian.sh --release=jessie
 ```

 ### Makefile